Colvin & Sawyer Law Offices is here to help you navigate legal challenges with confidence. Planning for tomorrow. Protecting what matters today.

 Does Alabama have an estate tax?

 No. Alabama repealed its state estate tax in 2005 and has not reinstated one.
-However, very large estates may still owe federal estate tax to the IRS if the total estate value exceeds the federal exemption threshold — which may be reduced to approximately $7 million per individual in 2026 after TCJA provisions sunset.
+However, very large estates may still owe federal estate tax to the IRS if the total estate value exceeds the federal exemption — which is $15 million per individual ($30 million per married couple) for 2026 under the One Big Beautiful Bill Act.

 Do I have to pay taxes when I inherit money in Alabama?